Updated 23 February 2026 to reflect changes for the 2026 season and also the latest research data re attendances etc.

 Teams are allowed to use a purpose-built fuel tank with this capacity or an alternative method of reducing capacity in the normal tank.

-How will points work for Sprint Races in MotoGP?
+How do points work for Sprint Races in MotoGP?

-Much like the race being half the main race length, the points awarded for the Sprint races will be half the points available at the main race.
-They will also be awarded to less riders on the grid.
+Much like the race being half the main race length, the points awarded for the Sprint races are half the points available at the main race.
+They are also awarded to less riders on the grid.

 For example, in the main race the top 15 riders are awarded the following points: 25, 20, 16, 13, 11, 10, 9, 8, 7, 6, 5, 4, 3, 2, 1.
 With only the top 15 being awarded points at all.

-In the Sprint race only the top 9 will receive points at all, awarded as follows: First position will be awarded 12 points, the remaining 8 positions awarded 9, 7,6,5,4,3,2,1.
+In the Sprint race only the top 9 receive points at all, awarded as follows: First position is awarded 12 points, the remaining 8 positions awarded 9, 7,6,5,4,3,2,1.

 This is important to remember because now championship points are up for grabs on Saturday as well as Sunday.
-Championship races have not been held on Saturdays since the Dutch GP in Assen stopped being held on the Saturday in 2015.
+Championship races have not been held on Saturdays since the Dutch GP in Assen stopped being held on the Saturday in from 2016 onwards.

 How do the riders feel about the extra races?

-With Dorna’s statement that track time won’t change there is also no pay change for teams or riders.
+With Dorna’s statement that track time won’t change there was also no pay change for teams or riders.

-However, no track time change does not mean nothing changes.
-Pressure on them to win now changes, there is additional pressure now on a Saturday not only to qualify but to win points towards the championship.
+However, no track time change does not mean nothing changed.
+Pressure on them to win changed, there is additional pressure now on a Saturday not only to qualify but to win points towards the championship.

 Not to mention the additional pressure on teams to have all maintenance and so on complete with two races in mind now not one.

-This can be offset by the fact it will increase interest worldwide and therefore revenue and in time pay rises for all involved.
+This can be offset by the fact it would increase interest worldwide and therefore revenue and in time pay rises for all involved.

-Still, it has been met with mixed feelings from the paddock, most notably Fabio Quartararo has expressed his concerns and displeasure with the idea, along with Aleix Espargaro.
+Still, it was initially met with mixed feelings from the paddock, most notably Fabio Quartararo has expressed his concerns and displeasure with the idea, along with Aleix Espargaro.

-Both pointing out the difficulties faced by riders physically and that at some tracks this is a very tough ask for them to race twice in one weekend.
+Both pointed out the difficulties faced by riders physically and that at some tracks this is a very tough ask for them to race twice in one weekend.

 Fabio Quartararo image courtesy of "driver Photographer" on Flickr